Rollins School of Public Health: Rollins family

-The school was endowed by Randall Rollins, who named it after his father, O. Wayne Rollins, a self-made business entrepreneur and innovator who participated in numerous ventures with his brother, John W. Rollins.
+RSPH was endowed by Randall Rollins, who named it after his father, O. Wayne Rollins, a self-made business entrepreneur and innovator who participated in numerous ventures with his brother, John W. Rollins.
 Several members of the Rollins family have served on the Emory University Board of Trustees.

-On July 9, 2007, the O. Wayne Rollins Foundation and Grace Crum Rollins donated $50 million to the School.
+On July 9, 2007, the O. Wayne Rollins Foundation and Grace Crum Rollins donated $50 million to RSPH.
 The donation doubled the school's physical structure, adding 160000 sqft.
 It was one of the largest donations to a public health school in the history of higher education.
-The expansion was completed in May 2010 and the new building was dedicated on October 6, 2010.
+The expansion was completed in May 2010, and the new building was dedicated on October 6, 2010.